Carolina University of Theology

-Carolina University of Theology or CUT was a private Christian university located in Manassas, Virginia, United States, and offered unaccredited theological degrees by distance learning.
+Carolina University of Theology or CUT was a private Christian university located in Manassas, Virginia, United States, and offered theological degrees by in-person classes and distance learning.
 It is an affiliate and educational outreach ministry of 'Reconciliation Community Church' of the same locality.

 Mission statement

 The mission of Carolina University of Theology is to provide continued educational programs to students who fall into two categories: (1) Those are unable to attend full-time classes on campus.
 This can be accomplished through the University's home study/online programs.
 (2) Those who are able to attend on campus classes twice a week.

 History

 Carolina University of Theology was founded by Dr. Gene Thompson of Iron Station, North Carolina in 1990−91.

-The "university" suspended all activities on April 25, 2022 citing lack of students and faculty members.
-However, this decision to close was 11 days after the University founder, John R. Payton, was arrested for alleged sexual abuse of a 20 year old woman in a "counseling session."
-This arrest occurred on the campus of CUT and Reconciliation Church.

-Academic programs

-Carolina University of Theology offered the following unaccredited degree programs.